OurHomesMagazine is reader-supported. We may earn a commission through products purchased using links on this page. Learn more about our process here

-NextStep takes the pellet stove into the 21st century with its 20,472 BTU model.
-The unit features a metallic exterior with an LCD display on the front, making it more digital than traditional.
-This stove is perfect for people who want to show off their style without conforming to the old-world look of most models.
+This model takes the pellet stove into the 21st century with its 39,260 BTU model.
+The unit relies on the necessary electronics to ensure individual programmability.
+This stove is perfect for people who want to opt for a classy look model.
 It’s also a very affordable stove when compared to other options and can heat smaller areas with ease.

 Although the US Stove 5660 pellet stove looks small, it delivers big heat with the ability to warm up to 2,200 square feet.
 The unit’s compact design makes it ideal for people who want a lot of heat without having a huge unit in the way.

 While many people choose a standalone model, others opt for a fireplace insert, and with Timber Ridge’s 48,000 BTU 55-TRPEPI, you can have the best of both worlds.
 The 55-TRPEPI easily fits into standard fireplaces and comes with an outdoor air kit.

 The US GW1949 from the US Stove Company is a 40,000 BTU stove designed to heat up to 2000 square feet of space.
 The product is a non-electric pellet stove certified by EPA.
 It has a 60 lbs pellet capacity and can run for up to 30 hours.

 There is a three inches pellet venting with a feed system of natural gravity and therefore requires little maintenance.
 The stove operates silently and has small clearances in the sides and rear.
 It’s a good option for use at home and in mobile homes because it is safe and burns cleanly.